bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Obviously, the gateway is not going to be able to do that with all miners, and it has the leeway to do that.
 So the client stores that with a unique identifier with the job so it can use that across multiple jobs if it needs to if they're the same amount.
 That generally doesn't happen, but it can do it.
-So when it submits that back to the pool, we have to know what Coinbase response it's working with so that we can reconstruct that on the pool side because this is all deterministic stuff.
+So when it submits that back to the pool, we have to know what coinbase response it's working with so that we can reconstruct that on the pool side because this is all deterministic stuff.
 If I have this much Bitcoin to pay at this moment in time, then these are the people who are supposed to be paid at that moment in time.
 That won't change anymore, at least not with the TIDES reward system.
 So go from there.